The switch to chip credit and debit cards is underway.

 What's going on?
 It's a puzzle that still surprises many financial experts.

 Banks have already sent customers all over the country replacement credit and debit cards that contain the new embedded chip technology.
-But experts are left saying, what good are they if the stores still aren't equipped to accept them?
+But experts are left asking, what good are they if the stores still aren't equipped to accept them?

 Are chip credit, debit cards really more secure than swipe cards?